 Years of hiding are ruined when Branston is found by his pursuers, and a questionable ally

-The two brown horses leading Branston's cart whinnied nervously as their hooves crunched down the snow covered road.
+The two brown horses leading Branston's cart whinnied nervously as the snow covered road crunched under their hooves.
 A harsh winter's wind blew through the surrounding trees, carrying snowflakes that clung to Branston's shaggy blond beard and brown woolen winter clothes.

 He shivered and pulled his blanket around his shoulders, hoping to ward off the persistent wind.
 In the wagon behind him lay various furs and wine that he intended to sell at the town of Maldin.